JRC404/master-17/html/firstSite/css.md

     padding: 25px 20px 15px 10px; /* top is 25px, right is 20px, bottom is 15px && left is 10px */
 }
 ```
+3. border - border goes around the padding, which goes around the content.
+4. margin - clear an area outside of the border.
+Margin is transparent.

 ## Tips